What is Anaconda?

 VS code install – It will prompt whether to install VS Code editor or not.
 Type yes/no based on your preference.
 Since that is not our focus in this article, I recommend typing “no” and continue with the installation later.

 Installation is now complete.
-You will now have
+You will now have conda and anaconda-navigator executables.

 Let us check whether they are working.
 Type